elicia4/student-database-project/README.md

 # student-database-project
-A student database written in C
+A primitive student database written in C

+I wrote this thing to play around with structures and learn how to work with files, use command line to play around with it.